MrAntonym/catan-tamandua/DECISIONTREE.md

 # First settlement
 ## Production Score
 Calculate by, for each available vertex (those not too close to other settlements), adding the probability of hexes' probability of being rolled.
-For each available vertex (those not too close to other settlements), add the probability of each of the hexes' numbers being rolled.
 > Example 1
 > x + 4x + 5x = 10x
 ![Forest](https://drive.google.com/uc?id=1CpnCd98VNFQSrKjeulwiR4AymNAAqxdr)